 Moreover, based on this information you can establish some reader’s persona to understand their needs and interests more deeply.
 Suppose you have a persona named Maria age 27.
 She has an online shop and struggling with the ranking of her site.
 Now identify what does she like to read that can help her in SEO of her shop.
 In this way, you can gather more details about your readers and plan for the blogs that your audience need or want from your website.

-After getting the idea for who you are writing for proceed to the next step-
+After getting the idea for who you are writing for proceeding to the next step-

 Step 4: Run a Competitor Analysis